 NOK per night

-Our triple rooms have two single beds with bunk beds above in real trapper’s style, a private bathroom with shower and wireless internet connection.
-Breakfast and complementary coffee or tea are included in the price.
+Our triple rooms in real trapper’s style have one single bed and a bunk bed, a private bathroom with shower and wireless internet connection.
+Our tasty breakfast and complementary coffee or tea are included in the price.

 all year around